-State legislators and legislative staff are acutely aware that the Coronavirus (Covid-19) is requiring changes in conducting the Census.
-The bureau's April 13 decision to delay its operational timeline, as well as its request to Congress for permission to make further adjustments to its timelines present difficulties for states.
+State legislators and legislative staff are acutely aware that the Coronavirus (Covid-19) is requiring changes in virtually every aspect of our everyday lives, including conducting the Census.
+Therefore, the bureau's April 13 announcement of its decision to delay its operational timeline, as well as its request to Congress for permission to make further adjustments to its timelines, was not a surprise.
+It does, however, present difficulties for states.
+We respectfully request timely and meaningful consultation between NCSL and the Census Bureau that will reflect the best solution for states under these unprecedented circumstances.